jakebrehm/manymiles-v1/readme.md

 ---

-The aim of *ManyMiles* is to provide an easy and user-friendly way to track vehicle mileage, as well as provide supplementary statistics and analysis.
-It also provides a REST API that makes it easy to add records from other sources, such as a Siri Shortcut.
+*ManyMiles* aims to provide an easy and user-friendly way to track and analyze vehicle mileage.
+To make it even easier to add records from other sources, a REST API is also provided.

 Check out the website [here](https://www.manymiles.app), and check out my personal Siri Shortcut [here](https://www.icloud.com/shortcuts/3da05ad93cbe417cb12ee8f9922f0654) if you're on iOS.